Earn your public health graduate degree through a consortium of four major Ohio universities

 To be considered for admission, applicants must:

-- Have earned a Bachelor’s degree from an accredited U.S. institution.
+- Have earned a bachelor’s degree from an accredited U.S. institution.

-- Have met the additional requirements at the link below
+- Have met our additional requirements

 Frequently Asked Questions